 There are two versions of Arduino Pro Mini available, first one operates at 5V & runs at 16MHz while the second one is of 3.3V runs at 8MHz.

 Arduino boards are mainly used for the development of automation, robotics, embedded systems and other electronics projects.
 These boards were developed with the intention of providing easy hardware and software combination that gives a quick pathway to people with no technical background.

 Introduction to Arduino Pro Mini

-- Arduino Pro Mini is a compact, small-sized & application-type microcontroller board, developed by Arduino.cc and comes with Atmega328 microcontroller incorporated inside the board.
+- Arduino Pro Mini is a compact, small-sized & application-type microcontroller board, developed by Arduino.cc and comes with an Atmega328 microcontroller incorporated on the board.

 - This board comes with 14 Digital I/O Pins, out of which 6 pins are used for providing PWM output.